Selective Yellow Light

 What about light loss due to filtration?

-There is no substantial loss of light from a properly-applied absorption-type selective yellow filter placed in the optical system (reflector, bulb, lens, or intermediary filter element) of a lamp, because the blue being filtered out is only a very small part of the bulb's total output.
-The visible spectrum consists of all the colors of the rainbow: Red, orange, yellow, green, blue, and indigo + violet.
-Glowing filaments produce a whole lot of light in the red-orange-yellow-green wavelengths, and only very little light in the blue-violet wavelengths.
-To put very rough numbers on the matter, a 9006 bulb produces 1000 lumens, of which approximately 250 are red, 250 are orange, 250 are yellow, 175 are green, 50 are blue and 25 are violet.
+You can see most of the red-orange-yellow-green light is passed, but most of the blue-indigo-violet light is blocked, so less than 100% of the light going into the filter comes out of the filter.
+Filtration loss is sometimes pointed to as a reason to prefer white lights or reject selective yellow ones.
+It's a debatable point, because while intensity is the primary factor in how well a light lets us see, the filtration loss involved in going from white to selective yellow is less than the smallest intensity difference that causes an observer to see a just-noticeable difference, and quite a lot smaller than output differences caused by other factors such as bulb quality and feed voltage.
+Moreover, the human visual system's difficulty processing blue light means the "missing" light wasn't very useful to us.
+And the blue-indigo-violet being filtered out is only a very small part of the bulb's total output.
+The visible spectrum consists of all the colours of the rainbow: Red, orange, yellow, green, blue, and indigo + violet.
+Glowing filaments produce a great deal of light in the red-orange-yellow-green wavelengths, and only very little light in the blue-violet wavelengths.
+To put very rough numbers on the matter, an HB4 ("9006") bulb produces 1000 lumens, of which approximately 250 are red, 250 are orange, 250 are yellow, 175 are green, 50 are blue and 25 are violet.

-I bet by now you see why filtering for yellow does not significantly reduce light output: Take our 1000-lumen 9006 as broken down by colour output above.
-No such thing as a filter that adds extra yellow light, so we have to get our yellow by suppressing blue-violet (the particular yellow in question, selective yellow, contains all the green found in white light.
-If we took out green, we'd have a turn signal type of amber-orange light.)
-OK, then, let's cut blue-violet by 80%.
+This blue-bulb walk-through should bring clarity to why filtering for yellow does not significantly reduce light output: Take our 1000-lumen 9006 as broken down by colour output above.
+There's still No such thing as a filter that adds extra yellow light, so we have to get our yellow by suppressing blue-indigo-violet (selective yellow contains all the green found in white light.
+If we took out green, we'd have a turn signal type of amber light.)
+OK, then, let's cut blue-indigo-violet by 80%.
 That means we've got our 925 lumens' worth of red-orange-yellow-green, plus 15 lumens' worth of blue-violet (after filtration).
-Total: 940 lumens.
-MUCH smaller loss!
-OK, so we put in a very slightly better filament, say one that produces 1060 lumens, and now we've got 980 lumens' worth of red-orange-yellow-green, plus 16 lumens' worth of blue-violet (after filtration) for a total of 996 lumens, which is for all intents and purposes identical to our original 1000-lumen uncoloured bulb—for context, the dimmest allowable parking lamp bulb produces 30 lumens.
+Total: 940 lumens— a much smaller loss.
+Put in a very slightly better filament, say one that produces 1060 lumens, and now we've got 980 lumens' worth of red-orange-yellow-green, plus 16 lumens' worth of blue-violet (after filtration) for a total of 996 lumens, which is just 4 lumens off our original figure—for all intents and purposes identical to our original 1000-lumen uncoloured bulb.
+For context, the dimmest allowable parking lamp bulb produces 30 lumens.

 Daniel Stern Lighting (Daniel J. Stern, Proprietor)